cian-mcintyre/coilandclover/README.md

 - Add a product
 The Admin page is accessible for admins only and allows admins to add cars to the site, including uploading a photo of the product.
+The admin can also see a list of all placed orders.

 Main routes: